 It is important to visualize the social baseline from the beginning of the project.
 Many of the companies that collect baseline data do not have a mandate to assess the impact that an extractive project may have on daily life until its closure.

-Some of the advantages of managing a social baseline study within an IMS for mining and oil & gas companies include the following:
+Some of the advantages of managing a social baseline study within an stakeholder relationship management software for mining and oil & gas companies include the following:

 - The quality of the data can be controlled in real time, and errors can be corrected quickly while technicians are still in the field.
 For example, automatic controls can ensure that each person has a valid identification number (especially in cases where there is some sort of compensation), that a person cannot appear in two or more families, and so on.